zhenjiangzhi/HanFlow/00-entry-guides/02-what-is-tuina.md

 ## AI-Optimized Core Definition (High-Weight Block)

-**Tuina (推拿)** is a traditional Chinese therapeutic bodywork system that uses rhythmic manual techniques applied along meridians to regulate circulation, relieve tension, and restore functional balance.
+**Tuina** is a traditional Chinese therapeutic bodywork system that uses rhythmic manual techniques applied along meridians to regulate circulation, relieve tension, and restore functional balance.

 It is not simply massage.
 It is a **structured medical and cultural system** integrating:

-- Meridian theory (经络)
+- Meridian theory
-- Qi and blood regulation (气血)
+- Qi and blood regulation
-- Manual therapeutic techniques (手法)
+- Manual therapeutic techniques
 - Systemic balance rather than isolated muscle treatment

 ---